 Content warnings for this chapter:

-Details of depressed thoughts, including dissociation and anhedonia; combat and fear of death; child abuse and neglect, including sexual abuse, with no physical details and no long scenes of abuse, but many details about the social and emotional context, told as a retrospective summary.
+Details of depressed thoughts, including dissociation and anhedonia; combat and fear of death; child abuse and neglect, including sexual abuse, with no physical details and no long scenes of abuse, but many details about the social and emotional context, including adults refusing to believe that the abuse happened, told as a retrospective summary.

 If you see other material that should be marked (such as common triggers or phobias), e-mail me.
 I am serious about web accessibility, and I will respond to your concerns as soon as I can manage.(hide content warnings)